cogentcore/core/gpu/gosl/README.md

 * Alignment and padding of `struct` fields is key -- this is automatically checked by `gosl`.

 * WGSL does not support enum types, but standard go `const` declarations will be converted.
 Use an `int32` or `uint32` data type.
 It will automatically deal with the simple incrementing `iota` values, but not more complex cases.
-Also, for bitflags, define explicitly, not using `bitflags` package.
+Also, for bitflags, define explicitly, not using `bitflags` package, and use `0x01`, `0x02`, `0x04` etc instead of `1<<2` -- in theory the latter should be ok but in practice it complains.

 * Cannot use multiple return values, or multiple assignment of variables in a single `=` expression.